Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: An Empirical Study on Inference-Time Expert Scaling

-where $D$ is the dataset, and $\mathcal{S}_{k}(x)$ is the set of experts selected by Top-$k$ gating for a given token $x$.
-Figures~\ref{fig:pilot2-k2} visualize these co-occurrence matrices for models trained with $k=2$ and $k=6$ experts, respectively, across different layers.
-A significant disparity emerges.
-For the model trained with $k=2$, the co-occurrence matrix observed during training is sparse, reflecting a specific set of learned expert pairings.
-However, when this model is subjected to inference with $k'=6$, the matrix becomes much denser and qualitatively different.
+where $D$ denotes the dataset and $\mathcal{S}_{k}(x)$ the expert set selected by Top-$k$ gating for token $x$.
+Figures~\ref{fig:pilot2-k2} visualize these co-occurrence matrices for models trained with $k=2$ and $k=6$ experts.
+For the model trained with $k=2$, the co-occurrence matrix observed during training is sparse, reflecting a specific set of learned expert combinations.
+However, when it is subjected to inference with $k'=6$, the matrix becomes much denser and qualitatively different.
 This indicates that the model is forced to utilize many expert combinations that are seldom, if ever, seen during training.
 These experts have not been optimized to collaborate, leading to a breakdown in their collective output.
 Conversely, for the model trained with $k=6$ (Figures~\ref{fig:pilot2-k6}), the co-occurrence matrices from training and inference are structurally similar.
 This alignment between training and inference conditions explains why the model's performance is more stable.
 We therefore hypothesize that the inability of MoE models to extrapolate to higher expert counts stems from a lack of collaborative training among the sparsely activated experts.

-To quantify the impact of this co-occurrence disparity, we measure the Frobenius norm of the distance between the co-occurrence matrix from training, $M^{(k)}$, and the one from inference, $M^{(k')}$:
+To quantify the impact of discrepancy, we measure the Frobenius norm of the distance between the co-occurrence matrix from training $M^{(k)}$ and inference $M^{(k')}$: